The Archive

 Lily's Garden: When the Lie Isn't About Gameplay — It's About Drama

-Lily's Garden ads went viral with storylines about fake pregnancies, divorces, and betrayal.
-The actual game is a match-3 garden renovation.
-Even the game's own writer called the ads 'totally fabricated for virality.'
+Lily's Garden went viral with ads about fake pregnancies and betrayal.
+The real game is a match-3 garden reno — 'fabricated for virality,' per its writer.

 Match-3 in Disguise